-This section details the responses that will be undertaken where trigger levels are exceeded under any of the monitoring suites discussed in Sections 2.1.2.1, 3.2, 3.3, and 3.4.
+This section details the actions that will be undertaken where trigger levels are exceeded under any of the monitoring suites discussed in Sections 2.1.2.1, 3.3, and 3.4.

-Where a trigger level is exceeded, the Council will commission a Groundwater Trigger Exceedance Report ("GTER").
+Where a trigger level is exceeded the Council will commission a Groundwater Trigger Exceedance Report (GTER).
 The objective of the GTER is to establish the cause of a trigger level exceedance and to recommend a programme of action to end the exceedance.